Providing a Medical Home

 Create space for everyone to share their experiences, Dr. Duis advises.
 It’s important for each family member to feel seen and heard and to receive attention.
 Along the same lines, she recommends connecting with other families, rare disease communities, or support groups that understand all the complicated layers of the rare disease experience.

-For families that are newer to the rare disease world, she suggests contacting your local children’s hospital, parent advocacy groups, and asking about resources such a pediatric geneticist, emerging treatments, and multidisciplinary care.
-Don’t be afraid to use your voice to speak up, advocate for genetic testing and pursue new therapies and treatments.
+For families that are newer to the rare disease world, she suggests contacting your local children’s hospital, parent advocacy groups, and asking about resources such as a pediatric geneticist, emerging treatments, and multidisciplinary care.
+Don’t be afraid to use your voice to speak up, advocate for genetic testing, and pursue new therapies and treatments.

 Reasons to Hope